-Form 8995-A. Refer to Form 8995, Qualified Business Income Deduction Simplified Computation, if you are a trust filing Form 990-T and have unrelated business income, to determine if you have Qualified Business Income (QBI) and may be allowed a QBI deduction under section 199A.
-See instructions for Part I, line 9.
+Form 8995.
+Refer to Form 8995, Qualified Business Income Deduction Simplified Computation, if you are a trust filing Form 990-T and have unrelated business income, to determine if you have qualified business income (QBI) and may be allowed a QBI deduction under section 199A.
+See the instructions for Form 8995, Part I, line 9.